selinon/selinon/README.rst

    respecting task dependencies
 -  Make your deployment easy to orchestrate using orchestration tools such as `Kubernetes <https://kubernetes.io>`__
--  Highly scalable solution for big data processing pipelines
+-  Highly scalable Turing complete solution for big data processing pipelines
 -  And (of course) much more... check
    `docs <https://selinon.readthedocs.io>`__